 Perspective drawing is one of those fundamental techniques that will not just improve your drawing and painting but it will also help you to create more convincing images.
-Learning perspective will also increase your confidence because you can be certain about what direction an angle should or shouldn’t be at.
+Getting a grasp of perspective for drawing, will also increase your confidence as an artist.
+As its understanding, allows you to be certain about what direction an angle should or shouldn’t be at in your art.

 What is perspective drawing in art?

 Perspective drawing gives a three dimensional feel to an otherwise 2D surface.
 It is what helps to create a believable sense of space in drawings, as well as paintings.
 With it, you will be able to portray an object with a sense of dimension, so that it doesn’t lay flat like the surface it’s drawn or painted upon.

 There are two main different types of perspective drawing in art: linear perspective and atmospheric perspective.

 With linear perspective drawing there is one point, two point, and even three point perspective.
 By using the elements of linear perspective we are able to arrange objects on a canvas or piece of paper similar to how we would see it in the real world.
 Objects that are closer to us appear larger while objects that are further away appear smaller.